 The minimum amount to establish an account for all share classes is normally \$250 and the minimum to add to an account is \$50.
-For an employer-sponsored 529 account, the minimum is \$25 to establish or add to an account.
+For a payroll deduction retirement plan account or payroll deduction savings plan account, the minimum is \$25 to establish or add to an account.
 For accounts with Class F-3 shares held and serviced by the fund's transfer agent, the minimum investment amount is \$1 million.

-You may sell (redeem) shares on any business day through your dealer or financial professional or by writing to American Funds Service Company® at P.O.
+If you are a retail investor, you may sell (redeem) shares on any business day through your dealer or financial professional or by writing to American Funds Service Company® at P.O.
 Box 6007, Indianapolis, Indiana 46206-6007; telephoning American Funds Service Company at (800) 421-4225; faxing American Funds Service Company at (888) 421-4351; or accessing our website at capitalgroup.com.
+Please contact your plan administrator or recordkeeper in order to sell (redeem) shares from your retirement plan.